Below the Lion Rock: Song

-Below the Lion Rock show has a theme song which shares the same name as the TV show itself.
-It was composed in 1979 by Joseph Koo, text written by Wong Jim, arranged by Joseph Koo and Choi Tak Choi, and sung by Roman Tam for the opening theme song of the TV show.
+The show's theme song, also titled "Below the Lion Rock", was composed in 1979 by Joseph Koo, its lyrics were written by Wong Jim, it was arranged by Joseph Koo and Choi Tak Choi, and it was sung by Roman Tam for the opening theme song of the TV show.
 Parts of the series were repeated on the ATV Home Channel after the lyrics of this song were recited by Anthony Leung, the then financial secretary when ending his budget report in April 2002.
 This action immediately caused commotion, especially among older generations who nostalgized the series.
 In October of the same year, Tam died, his song standing as a part of his legacy in Cantopop music.
 On November 19, 2002, Zhu Rongji visited Hong Kong and used part of the lyrics in his speech addressing the public.
-After this, Below the Lion Rock song was played on many government occasions.
+After this, "Below the Lion Rock" song was played on many government occasions.
 Some consider this song Hong Kong's unofficial anthem.